Detecting Where Effects Occur by Testing Hypotheses in Order: Where do block-level effects occur?

 The paper proceeds as follows.
-Section~\ref{sec:topdownbotup} develops the bottom-up and top-down testing approaches, proves weak FWER control (Theorem~\ref{thm:weakctrl}), and illustrates the performance of the procedure using simulations across a wide range of tree sizes.
+Section~\ref{sec:topdownbotup} develops the bottom-up and top-down testing approaches, proves weak FWER control (Theorem~\ref{thm:weakctrl}), and illustrates the performance of the procedure using simulations across a wide range of tree sizes --- including trees with more than 100,000 experimental blocks.
 Section~\ref{sec:strong} addresses strong FWER control by analyzing how power decay through the tree naturally limits error accumulation, and develops an adaptive $\alpha$-adjustment for settings where this natural gating is insufficient.
-We then demonstrate the method on data simulated to follow the Detroit Promise Program design (Section~\ref{sec:dpp_example}) and apply it to 25 block-randomized education trials fielded by the MDRC \autocite{diamond2021mdrc}.\footnote{In the supplement we develop a test statistic sensitive to distributional differences beyond mean shifts, so that effects that are positive in some blocks and negative in others do not cancel at the root.
-This statistic draws on energy statistics \autocite{szekely2013energy} and multivariate permutation tests \autocite{strasser1999asymptotic, hothornetal:coin:2006}.}
+We then demonstrate the method on data simulated to follow the Detroit Promise Program design (Section~\ref{sec:dpp_example}) and apply it to 25 block-randomized education trials fielded by the MDRC \autocite{diamond2021mdrc}.\footnote{In the Supplement we describe a test statistic sensitive to distributional differences beyond mean shifts, so that effects that are positive in some blocks and negative in others do not cancel at the root.
+This statistic draws on energy statistics \autocite{szekely2013energy} and multivariate permutation tests \autocite{strasser1999asymptotic, hothornetal:coin:2006}.
+Since our focus in this paper is on the tree structure, our simulations are designed to side-step such cancelations and enable the use of common rank-tests and t-tests for the sake of exposition.
+The MDRC application in this paper likewise uses rank and t-tests; the distribution-sensitive statistic is developed in separate work \blindcite{bowers2026more}.} The Supplement adds a further application, to a design calibrated to the National Job Corps Study (Section~\suppref{sec:njcs}{E}).